lingtalfi/Light_UserDatabase/personal/mydoc/pages/schema-conception-notes.md

 - **lud_plugin_option**: the plugin options.
 Third-party plugins can use this table to add their own (user related) options.
     - id: aik
-    - plugin: str 128.
-The name of the plugin registering this option.
     - name: uq, str 128.
 The name of the option.
-We recommend the following naming convention:
+The following naming convention must be applied:
         - optionName: $pluginName.$pluginOptionName

             With: